Sundsvallskommun/WP-Plugin-FiskeISundsvall/README.txt

 1. Upload plugin to the `plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the [free-choice] shortcode on any page where you want the plugin to appear
+3. Use the [catchreport-form] short code on any page where you want the form for the catch report to be seen.

 == Frequently Asked Questions ==